smilefx/bgw/bgw-docs/src/main/Writerside/topics/index.md

 class MauMauMenuScene : MenuScene(width = 300, height = 500, background = ColorVisual(Color.WHITE))
 ````

-The menu scene gets a height of 500px and width of 300px while the game scene gets the default size of
-FullHD.
-The game scene gets an image as background and the menu scene solid white.
-To read more about
+The menu scene is configured with a height of 500px and a width of 300px, while the game scene adopts the default FullHD size.
+An image is set as the background for the game scene, and a solid white color is used for the menu scene background.
+For further information on visuals, please follow this [link][VisualsDoc].
-visuals click [here][VisualsDoc].

 ## BoardGameScene and MenuScene